artisan-roaster-scope/artisan/_devices/acaia.md

     <figcaption>Cosmo-100 and Cosmo-10</figcaption>
 </figure>

 Scale 1 can be used directly in the Roast Properties dialog (menu `Roast >> Properties) for weighing the green and roasted batch.
-The selected container weight is automatically substracted.
+The selected container weight is automatically subtracted.
 Note that the weight of a batch can be measured in parts too.
 The scale is also accessible in the [Volume Calculator](https://artisan-roasterscope.blogspot.com/2014/11/batch-volume-and-bean-density.html){:target='_blank'}.

 <p style="text-align: center;">
 <a href="https://doc.artisan.plus/docs/batch-manager/" target="_blank">